Last Updated: 7/2/20 | July 2nd, 2020

 How to Stay Safe in South Africa

 One last issue of safety: South Africa isn’t more dangerous for a solo traveler than your typical big city in the United States.
-I was surprised to see that the murder rate of Detroit is actually significantly higher than that of South Africa.
+I was surprised to see that the murder rate in Detroit is actually significantly higher than that of South Africa.

 That said, muggings are still common, especially amongst tourists and particularly in Cape Town and Johannesburg.
 Given the high level of rape and theft in South Africa, I wouldn’t advise hitchhiking (which is something I usually love to do!).